skyqii/it3385-MLOps-alda-yingqi/README.md

 Key components of a deployment guide typically include:

-Prerequisites: Necessary hardware, software, and network requirements.
+Prerequisites: Necessary hardware, software, and network requirements.   <br>
-Installation instructions: Detailed steps to install the application.
+Installation instructions: Detailed steps to install the application.   <br>
-Configuration settings: Guidance on customizing the application to specific needs.
+Configuration settings: Guidance on customizing the application to specific needs. <br>
-Testing procedures: Instructions for verifying the installation and functionality.
+Testing procedures: Instructions for verifying the installation and functionality. <br>
-Troubleshooting tips: Solutions for common issues that may arise during deployment.
+Troubleshooting tips: Solutions for common issues that may arise during deployment. <br>
-Security considerations: Best practices for protecting the deployed system.
+Security considerations: Best practices for protecting the deployed system. <br>

 What the project does